wallarm/product-documentation/docs/user-guides/settings/integrations/webhook.md

     * **Connection timeout, in seconds**: if the connection to the server cannot be established during the specified time, the request fails.
 By default: 20 seconds.

     ![!Advanced settings example](../../../images/user-guides/settings/integrations/additional-webhook-settings.png)
 6. Choose event types to trigger sending notifications to Webhook URL.
-If the events are not chosen, notifications will not be sent.
+If the events are not chosen, then notifications will not be sent.
-7. Press **Add integration**.
+7. Click **Add integration**.

     ![!Webhook integration](../../../images/user-guides/settings/integrations/add-webhook-integration.png)